 Meet Don Lenihan

 Dr. Don Lenihan is President and CEO of Middle Ground Policy Research and Senior Associate at the Institute on Governance and the co-chair of the OGP Practice Group on Dialogue and Deliberation.
 Don is an internationally recognized expert on public engagement, governance, policy development, and organizational change.
 He has over 25 years’ experience as a project leader, researcher, writer, speaker, senior government advisor, trainer, and facilitator.
 Throughout his career, Don has developed and led many research and consultation projects involving senior public servants, academics, elected officials, journalists, and members of the private and third sectors from across the country.
-He is the author of numerous articles, studies, and books (see the Access Publications pages) and, until recently, wrote a weekly column for National Newswatch, Canada’s preeminent political news aggregator.
+He is the author of numerous articles, studies, and books (see the Access Publications pages) and co-writes a weekly column for National Newswatch, Canada’s preeminent political news aggregator.
 He earned his PhD in political theory from the University of Ottawa and is proficient in French.

 The Evolution of Informed Participation